amiaopensource/cable-bible/README.md

 ### Digital ###
 #### AES-3 ####
 AES-3 is a standard for the exchange of digital audio signals developed in conjunction by the Audio Engineering Society and the European Broadcasting Union, and is therefore also often referred to as "AES-EBU."
-AES-3 is capable of carrying two uncompressed channels of PCM audio over the same cable.
+AES-3 is capable of carrying two uncompressed channels of uncompressed PCM audio, or compressed 5.1/7.1 surround sound over the same cable.
+**Introduced:** 1985
+**Max resolution:** 24-bit
+**Wiring, Connectors and Ports:**

 ##### Balanced #####
 _XLR_